sameedshoaibb/care-banking-platform/care-banking-app/helm/README.md

 **NetworkPolicy**
 - Implements least privilege access
-- Allows traffic TO pods only from other banking-api pods and DNS (port 53)
+- Allows traffic TO pods only from other care-banking-app pods and DNS (port 53)

 **RBAC (Role-Based Access Control)**
 - Pods only have permissions for actions they need